ajeetraina/dhi-sample-demos/pushgateway/guide/guides.md

 This Docker Hardened pushgateway image includes:

-- The `pushgateway` binary (statically built).
+- The `pushgateway` binary (statically built)
-- Minimal runtime filesystem prepared for secure execution as a nonroot user.
+- Minimal runtime filesystem prepared for secure execution as a nonroot user

 ## Start a pushgateway image